the toronto skyline at night one of the free things you can see in Toronto

 At 400 acres, High Park is the largest park within the city of Toronto.
 This beautiful park is a TripAdvisor Traveller’s Choice Winner.

-High Park is jam-packed with free stuff to do.
+High Park is jam-packed with free activities.

 Gorgeous gardens.
 A 35-acre pond for fishing.
 Biking and hiking trails.
 A maze.
 Playgrounds and playing fields.
 There’s an even a zoo, complete with American bison, emu, llamas, wallaby and yaks to name but a few.

-Want to see the fall colours?
+THRIFTY TOURIST TIP: Want to see the fall colours?
 High Park is an awesome place to see the changing leaves.
 And in the spring, you must see the park’s breathtaking cherry blossoms.

 2. Enjoy the country in the city at Riverdale Farm